 Charlotte Mecklenburg Library’s Summer Break

-Charlotte Mecklenburg Library’s Summer Break has kids, teens and adults logging their reading and activity time.
-The program runs from June 1st to July 31, 2023.
+Charlotte Mecklenburg Library’s Summer Reading has kids, teens and adults logging their reading and activity time.
+The program runs from June 14 to August 16, 2025.
+You can get a digital tracker or paper tracker.

-Learn more about Charlotte Mecklenburg Library’s Summer Break.
+Learn more about Charlotte Mecklenburg Library’s Summer Reading.

 Barnes & Noble